fetchrobotics/docs/source/indigo_to_melodic.rst

    #.
 After the install completes, continue to the Post-install Validation section below.

 If the installer appears to get stuck, please send a picture of the screen to Support.
+If it is stuck in one of the initial steps before you get to the language selection screen, you can try re-running the install, or if that fails, recreating the flash drive.

 .. |Boot selection| image:: _static/boot_selection.png
 .. |Installer selection| image:: _static/install_selection.png